GlenKPeterson/Paguro/README.md

 - As of 2015-09-06, all major areas of functionality were covered by unit tests.

 #Project Status
 This is in Beta release.
-The code quality is high, but the documentation is a work in progress and there is still a chance of API changes before the final release.
+The code quality is high, the documentation is improving, but there is still a chance of some API changes before the final release.
 Test coverage at last check: 73%

 ![Test Coverage](testCoverage.png)